 After the 1957-58 season, when he made a triumphant return to Cleveland and established career bests with a 2.17 GAA and eight shutouts, Bower was selected by the Toronto Maple Leafs in the inter-league draft, and his AHL days were over.
 He would play an amazing 11 seasons with the Leafs, leading the team to three consecutive Stanley Cups from 1962-64 and a fourth in 1967 – at the age of 42.

 Bower remains the winningest goaltender in American Hockey League history, with a remarkable record of 359-174-57 to his credit.
-His 45 career shutouts are also more than any other AHL goalie, and his league record for longest streak without allowing a goal, shutting out his opponents for a span of 249:51, stood for 55 years until it was surpassed in 2012.
+His 45 career shutouts stood as the AHL record until 2016, and his league mark for longest streak without allowing a goal, shutting out his opponents for a span of 249:51, stood for 55 years until it was surpassed in 2012.

 Bower’s number 1 was retired by the Cleveland Barons, and he was inducted into the Hockey Hall of Fame in 1976.